 Can bedding be both OEKO-TEX certified and organic?

 Yes!
-Some bamboo bed sheets (like ours) are both GOTS organic and OEKO-TEX certified, ensuring you get environmentally friendly farming and safe, chemical-free comfort.
+Some bamboo bed sheets are both GOTS organic and OEKO-TEX certified, ensuring you get environmentally friendly farming and safe, chemical-free comfort.